Skip to content

 You have the option of taking out:

-There are no specific private health insurance products for veterans as there are for Singles, Couples, a Family or Single Parent.
+There are no specific Private health Insurance products for veterans.
 However, some insurers offer Hospital Cover or Extras Cover policies that are tailored to veterans.

 Both are not-for-profit insurers and restricted funds.